ashwani-builds/Jarvis/README.md

 # Jarvis
-A Personal assistant to help you automate tasks.
+A Python Program to automate the tasks like opening VS code, Playing music just on the basis of your voice command.